Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
-All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
+All rights reserved to the original contributors.
+Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+---
+**IMPORTANT**

+Please treat this as helpful advice.
+There is no guarantee that the information would be accurate especially given that information here can change at any time.
+No one here can be held responsible if something goes wrong - if you have doubts please contact the committee directly!

+---

 ## Will RBS be providing kettles in rooms during quarantine like ABH did?